 WTP 2A was originally constructed in 1975 with a treatment capacity of 20 MGD.
 In FY 1994, the treatment capacity was expanded to 40 MGD with permitted capacity of 30 MGD.
 Water quality standards were maintained at WTP 2A throughout the year.
 Overall, the plant is in good condition and appeared to be operating satisfactorily at the time of the site inspection.
-The following summarizes the observations performed for major subsystems resulting from the visual inspection performed on May 1, 2023, by Cordova Rodriguez & Associates.
+The following summarizes the observations performed for major subsystems resulting from the visual inspection performed on May 20, 2024, by Cordova Rodriguez & Associates.

-District 2 Raw Water Wells - Biscayne Aquifer

-- Well 4 was rehabilitated recently and is in good overall condition.
+- District 2 Raw Water Wells Biscayne Aquifer - Well 4 was in good overall condition.
 The security fencing was in good condition.
-At the time of the inspection, there was water present at the concrete base of the well.
+At the time of inspection, there was water present at the concrete base of the well.
 The wellhead and associated motor, pump shaft, piping and valves appeared to be in good condition.
-A new meter was recently installed.
+At the time of inspection, the flow meter was under repair.
+Due to the work on the flow meter, the well is online only for redundancies and emergencies.
 The electrical equipment was in good condition.
-The concrete slab was in good condition.
-The concrete slab base was raised to match the new flood level map. - Well 6 was rehabilitated recently and is in good overall condition.
-A new motor was installed during the rehabilitation.
+The concrete slab was in good condition. - Well 6 was in good overall condition.
+A new motor was installed during the recent rehabilitation.
 This well is housed in a building.
 The building was intact and in good condition.
 The wellhead and associated pump shaft, piping and valves were in good condition per recent rehabilitation.
 The electrical equipment was in good condition. - Well 7 was in good overall condition.
 The security fencing was in good condition.
-The wellhead and associated motor, pump shaft, piping and valves appeared to be in good condition, minor signs of corrosion still present at time of inspection.
+The wellhead and associated motor, pump shaft, piping and valves appeared to be in good condition, with minor signs of corrosion present at time of inspection.
 Electrical equipment was in good condition.
-The concrete slab was in good condition. - Well 8 was in excellent overall condition.
+The concrete slab was in good condition.

+- Well 8 was in excellent overall condition.
 The wellhead and associated pump shaft, piping and valves appeared to be in good condition.
 The electrical equipment was in excellent condition.
 The concrete slab and security fencing were in excellent condition.
 This well is an underground well. - Well 9 was in excellent overall condition.
-At the time of the inspection, the well was out of service due to the motor undergoing replacement.
+At the time of inspection, the well was out of service due to an ongoing motor replacement.
 The wellhead and associated pump shaft, piping and valves appeared to be in good condition.
 The electrical equipment was in excellent condition.
 The concrete slab and security fencing were in excellent condition.
-This well is an underground well. - Well 10 was rehabilitated recently and was in good overall condition and recently painted.
+This well is an underground well. - Well 10 was in good overall condition and recently painted.
 The wellhead, associated motor, and pump shaft were in good condition with evidence of minor corrosion at the column base.
 The piping and valves appeared to be in good condition.
-A new meter was recently installed.
+A new meter was previously installed and is in excellent condition.
 Electrical equipment was in good condition.
 The concrete slab and security fencing were in good condition.
-The concrete slab base was raised to match the new flood level map. - Well 11 was rehabilitated recently and was in good overall condition.
+At the time of inspection, the piping and valves were undergoing paint preparation to receive a new coat of paint. - Well 11 was in good overall condition.
 The wellhead and associated motor, pump shaft, piping and valves appeared to be in good condition with evidence of minor leaks and corrosion at the column base.
+There was minor rust and corrosion observed on the valves and fittings.
 The electrical equipment was in good condition.
 The concrete slab and security fencing were in good condition.
-The concrete slab base was raised to match the new flood level map. - Treatment Unit 1 was in good overall condition and was recently rehabilitated.
-The unit was online at the time of the inspection and is working.
-The interior, including the visible parts of the cone and mixer, were in good condition.
-Effluent launders were new and in excellent condition.
-The drive unit was new and in excellent condition.
-Electrical equipment and instruments also appeared to be in good condition.
-Auxiliary pumps and associated piping, valves, and equipment were in good condition.
-The drive unit for the mixer was new and in excellent condition.
-The effluent pipe from Treatment Unit to flume needs to be replaced.